google-cloud-nightscout/google-cloud-nightscout.github.io/docs/NS_SyncExecutables.md

 You can then check the status page and compare it to [this](./Status.md) to confirm that your setup has been updated.
 If you have restarted the server, waited at least 5 minutes, and still cannot access Nightscout in a browser, run Phase 1 from the Google Cloud setup submenu.
+If you can access Nightscout in a browser, check the Nightscout version.
+If the version is older than the one shown in the [guide](../index.md), run Phase 1 from the Google Cloud setup submenu.